mikeyriver2/gpuCrawler/README.md

   nextButton = soup.select(".pager input[value='Next']")
   return HttpResponse(nextButton)
 ```
 Django response time for 1 page (while < 2 instead of 10) ~ 100ms (1/2 the time of laravel).
-Surprisingly, even with saving the db, django outperforms laravel in this aspect
+Surprisingly, even with db insertion, django outperforms laravel in this aspect